 Why is there a need for training in these medical device regulations?

-In the highly regulated and high-risk world of medical devices manufacturing, anyone involved in the making and the clinical trial process, needs to understand these industry regulations and the impact of them on their role.
+In the highly regulated and high-risk world of medical device manufacturing, anyone involved in the manufacture and the Clinical Trial process needs to understand these industry regulations and the impact of them on their role.
 Failure to have current, in-depth knowledge and understanding of the regulations and processes surrounding medical device manufacture and testing can lead to non-compliance and ultimately failure of a medical device to make it to market.